thomasnyc/a3mega-deployment-set/tutorial.md

 ## **Prerequisites and Environment Setup**

 Before commencing the deployment process, ensure your environment meets the following prerequisites to guarantee a smooth and successful operation.
 This tutorial assumes familiarity with Google Cloud Platform (GCP), Terraform, and basic command-line operations.

-**Create Terrafrom State Bucket** - this is required to hold the terraform state.
+**Create Terraform State Bucket** - this is required to hold the terraform state.
 ```bash
 export TF_STATE_BUCKET=<Bucket name>
 export PROJECT_ID=<GCP Project ID>